jamesrutter/fablabOS/README.md

 ## Custom Project Showcase

 Set up screens where members can showcase their projects or documentations, possibly with interactive elements powered by Raspberry Pis.

+# Software Tooling

+## fabMods

+fab mods are a community developed set of tools to generate machine code for machines.
+Currently the UI is lacking and there is not a lot of documentation.
+This could be incorporated as part of this project, or forked and a new version developed altogether.

+# Goals

+- Collaborative open-source development.
+A goal of this project is to attract and collaborate with other Fab Lab network makers who are interested in working and developing such a project.